CiscoDevNet/FTDAnsible/README.md

 A collection of Ansible modules that automate configuration management and execution of operational tasks on Cisco Firepower Threat Defense (FTD) devices.

-_This file describes development and testing aspects.
-In case you are looking for a client-facing documentation, please check [FTD Ansible on DevNet](https://developer.cisco.com/site/ftd-ansible/)._
+_This file describes the development and testing aspects.
+In case you are looking for the user documentation, please check [FTD Ansible docs on DevNet](https://developer.cisco.com/site/ftd-ansible/)._

 ## Installation Guide